 Healthy Minds is a unique research project that is contributing to our understanding of how students can be supported to develop emotional resilience and self efficacy alongside their academic development.

 Worldwide research into evidenced based approaches that meet the UK, PSHE requirement commissioned by the Paul Hamlyn Foundation suggested a model curriculum for secondary schools.
-How to Thrive, in partnership with the London School of Economics (LSE), secured funding from the Education Endowment Foundation (EEF) to test and evidence the model using the title Healthy Minds.
+Bounce Forward, in partnership with the London School of Economics (LSE), secured funding from the Education Endowment Foundation (EEF) to test and evidence the model using the title Healthy Minds.

 The Healthy Minds trial was organised by Bounce Forward, a national charity that specialises in practical resilience training for schools.
 Their first task was to find 34 state schools, that wanted to teach the programme – a number of schools large enough to give reliable estimates of the effects of the course.
 The schools were then randomly divided into two groups.

 Each group taught the curriculum (the treatment) over the full four years to one whole cohort of entrants to the school, and measured the wellbeing of the pupils before and after the course.
 One group of schools started one year later than the other, and that group of schools also measured the wellbeing of the pupils in the previous year’s entry – thus providing a control group that could be compared with all the pupils who were taught Healthy Minds.
 Academic attainment is being looked at separately with results analysed by National Institute of Economic and Social Research and expected in 2020.